Reaction to Pa. Supreme Court upholding mail-in ballot law

-The Pennsylvania Supreme Court ruled 5-2, overturning a lower court decision in January, which would have thrown out Act 77, providing for no-excuse mail in voting.
+The Pennsylvania Supreme Court ruled 5-2, overturning a lower court decision in January, which would have thrown out Act 77, which provides for no-excuse mail-in voting.

 Get severe weather alerts with newsletters and push alerts from the abc27 Weather Team!